ORNL-Fusion/kineticj/README.md

     idl
     IDL>kj_sigma_benchmarks, runKJ=1, benchmark=1
     ```
-    or at NERSC (Edison - takes a few minutes for each benchmark)
+    or at NERSC (Edison with a single node using OpenMP)
     ```
     cd $KINETICJ
     source env-edison.sh